Lukas-Netz/se-rwth.github.io/_pages/research/Artificial-Intelligence-in-Software-Engineering.md

 requirements in combination with customer requirement models are the input for the specification of the functional behavior of the system under development.
-The output of specifying the functional behavior are activity diagrams and statecharts.
+The output of specifying the functional behavior are activity diagrams and state charts.
 These diagrams contain additional trace links to functional requirements.
 Our test case generator uses the diagrams as well as the linked functional requirements during the process of test case creation to generate test sets for each functionality modeled by the diagrams.
 During the generation